-If we had a condo on the beach it would be in Playa del Carmen and specifically the Elements Condo.
-We’ve actually lived in Playa del Carmen for 5 months back in 2016 and it’s a place we keep going back to.
-Have you ever been on vacation and thought to yourself I could live here?
+If we had a condo on the beach, it would be in Playa del Carmen, specifically the Elements Condo.
+We lived in Playa del Carmen for five months back in 2016, and it’s a place we keep going back to.
+Have you ever been on vacation and thought I could live here?

-Well for us that place the Elements Playa del Carmen.
-It really feels like a home away from home (even though it’s not our home lol).
+Well, for us, that place is the Elements, Playa del Carmen.
+It feels like a home away from home (even though it’s not our home).

-We first stayed at Elements in 2016 when Hannah’s parents came to visit us when we were living in Playa del Carmen and again in July 2017 staying in this penthouse.
-Bric Rentals has some of the best units in the building and we stayed in one of their penthouse condos with a rooftop.
+We first stayed at Elements in 2016 when Hannah’s parents came to visit us while we were living in Playa del Carmen and stayed in this penthouse again.
+Bric Rentals has some of the best units in the building, and we stayed in one of their penthouse condos with a rooftop.

 It’s the perfect place for families traveling with children, a bunch of friends traveling, or even a honeymoon in Mexico.
 Here are just a few reasons why we love staying at Elements Playa del Carmen:

 *When looking for the best price and biggest selection of hotels check prices on Booking.com.
 We’ve found they are the best option and have a great cancelation policy.*